Lecompton Constitution

-Stephen A. Douglas broke with the Democratic party leadership over the Lecompton Constitution.

 The Lecompton Constitution (1858) was the second of four proposed state constitutions of Kansas.
 Named for the city of Lecompton, Kansas where it was drafted, it was strongly pro-slavery.
 It never went into effect.

 History

 Purpose

 The Lecompton Constitution was drafted by pro-slavery advocates and included provisions to protect slavery in the state and to exclude free people of color from its bill of rights.
 Slavery was the subject of Article 7, which protected the right to enslaved "property".
 It prevented the legislature from emancipating enslaved people without their enslavers' consent and full compensation.
 A rigged election approved it in December 1857 but overwhelmingly defeated in a second vote in January 1858 by a majority of voters in the Kansas Territory.
 The rejection of the Lecompton Constitution, and the subsequent admittance of Kansas to the Union as a free state, highlighted the irregular and fraudulent voting practices that had marked earlier efforts by bushwhackers and border ruffians to create a state constitution in Kansas that allowed slavery.